techsoft3d/ts3d-hc-smartfilter/README.md

  In addition the user can limit the scope of future searches by activating the “Limit to Selection:” checkbox which will limit all future searches to the currently selected nodes and their children.

-### "equals" Comparison
+### "contains" Comparison

-When searching for text with “equals” the default is a non case-sensitive substring search so a search for “Screw” will find “front screw” as well as “back screw”.
+When searching for text with “contains” the default is a non case-sensitive substring search so a search for “Screw” will find “front screw” as well as “back screw”.
 If you need a precise search, surround the search string in double quotes.
 To find all nodes that do not have the search string put a “-“ in front of the search term.
 It is also possible to combine multiple text searches by putting a “,” between them.
 In this case you can put a + in front of the search term to require that the search term is present.

-**Example "equals" Searches:**
+**Example "contains" Searches:**

-*Type equals wall,door*
+*Type contains wall,door*
 This will find all elements where the name of the type contains either wall or door.

-*Type equals wall,-curtainwall*
+*Type contains wall,-curtainwall*
 This will find all elements where the name of the type contains wall but not curtainwall.

-*Node Name equals +IFC,wall,door*
+*Node Name contains +IFC,wall,door*
 This will find all elements where the name contains IFC and either wall or door.

-*Type equals "IFCWALL"*
+*Type contains "IFCWALL"*
 This will find all elements where the name of the type is exactly “IFCWALL”

 ### Other Comparisons